CrashxZ/uconn-pcs-2024/movement.md

 ### Important Functions :

-forward(): Orders the PiCar-X go forward at a given speed.
+forward: Orders the PiCar-X go forward at a given speed.

 set_dir_servo_angle: Turns the Steering servo to a specific angle.